• Skip to main content

 I am a Psychotherapist and Group Analyst with a particular interest in the demands doctors face in their lives and careers.

-My husband is a hospital consultant in a high acuity speciality, who returned to work after a life threatening illness, and many of my close family members and friends are doctors practicing in a variety of disciplines.
-During Covid, I helped to develop and deliver a support group service for NHS Practitioner Health, offering much needed sanctuary to clinicians on the frontline.
+My husband is a hospital consultant in a high-acuity specialty who returned to work after a life-threatening illness, and many of my close family members and friends are doctors practising across a range of disciplines.
+During Covid, I helped to develop and deliver a support group service for NHS Practitioner Health, offering much-needed sanctuary to clinicians on the frontline.

-When you relate to others in a group, beliefs and behaviours originally shaped in family and early social environments naturally surface.
-Reflecting on these patterns in a therapeutic context can soften entrenched defences, interrupt transgenerational cycles, and create space for more flexible and authentic ways of being.
+When you relate to others in a group, beliefs and behaviours shaped in early family and social environments naturally surface.
+Reflecting on these patterns in a therapeutic context can soften entrenched defences, interrupt transgenerational cycles, and open space for more flexible and authentic ways of being.

 Details